stefanopog/node-red-contrib-ibmconnections/README.md

 ## The Post to AS node
 This node let you push some text (with or without an embedded experience) into the activity stream of yourself, of someone else or of a Community.

 ## The Get Profiles node

-This node retrieves the information from the profile of an IBM Connections user.
+This node retrieves the complete information from the profile of an IBM Connections user.
-This node now allows retrieving also the photo associated to the user.

 ## The Get Files node
 This node retrieves the files for the current user, for another user, for a community or the public files.
 It is possible to retrieve files SharedWith and/or SharedBy